Danielyilma/AuctionPulse/README.md

     ```

 - Configure environment variables:

-AuctionPulse uses environment variables to manage sensitive data such as the database credentials, Google OAuth2 keys, and Chapa payment keys.
+    AuctionPulse uses environment variables to manage sensitive data
+    such as the database credentials, Google OAuth2 keys, and payment keys.
     These settings should be placed in a .env file.

     Create a .env file in the project root directory (where manage.py is located):

     ``` bash
     touch .env
     ```

     Add the following variables to your .env file:

     ``` env
     # Django secret key